javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 Naturally, `promise` shows up first, because `setTimeout` macrotask awaits in the less-priority macrotask queue.

 As a logical consequence, macrotasks are handled only when promises give the engine a "free time".
-So if we have a promise chain that doesn't wait for anything, then things like `setTimeout` or event handlers can never get in the middle.
+So if we have a chain of promise handlers that don't wait for anything, execute right one after another, then a `setTimeout` (or a user action handler) can never run in-between them.

 ## Unhandled rejection

 Remember "unhandled rejection" event from the chapter <info:promise-error-handling>?

-Now, with the understanding of microtasks, we can formalize it.
+Now we can describe how JavaScript finds out that a rejection was not handled.

 **"Unhandled rejection" is when a promise error is not handled at the end of the microtask queue.**